freenet/web/hugo-site/content/faq/index.md

 can already [experiment](https://docs.freenet.org/tutorial.html) with building a decentralized app to test on your own computer.

-# Can anyone use Freenet? {#can-anyone-use-freenet}

-While Freenet is designed to be accessible to most users, approximately 10-20% of users might experience connectivity issues due to being behind symmetric NATs or restrictive firewalls.
-These network configurations, often implemented by ISPs, can prevent direct peer-to-peer connections, which are essential for Freenet's decentralized network.
-Users behind such configurations might also face difficulties with other applications requiring low-latency connections, such as multiplayer games and VoIP services.
-We recommend choosing ISPs that offer less restrictive NAT configurations to ensure a better overall internet experience and seamless use of Freenet.

 # Can I follow Freenet on social media? {#can-i-follow-freenet-on-social-media}

 Yes, you can follow [\@FreenetOrg](https://twitter.com/freenetorg) on Twitter/X